-making heavily used program segments reenterable they can be placed in common to the common to the common to the common to the common that code can be executed more efficiently, because the chance of a page fault in the code can be executed more efficiently, because the chance of a page fault in the code can be executed more efficiently.
+By making heavily used program segments reenterable they can be placed in common storage (by preference above the 16MB-line of course).
+This means that all programs using that code can be executed more efficiently, because the chance of a page fault in such a piece of code is minimal.